 In April 2013, Wilmar acquired a 27.5% stake in Cosumar S.A. and in February 2015 raised it to 29.5%.
 Based in Casablanca, Consumar is the sole sugar producing company in Morocco and the third largest sugar producer and the second largest refiner in the African continent.
 Cosumar operates a refinery in Casablanca and seven beet and cane sugar mills in Morocco.

 In February 2014, the Group became a strategic industrial partner of Mumbai-based Shree Renuka Sugars Limited (SRSL), the leading sugar company in India through the acquisition of a 27.72% stake.
-SRSL’s business comprises 11 mills with a total crushing capacity of 5.5 million MT per annum; two port-based refineries, one each in Kandla and Haldia, with a combined capacity of 1.7 million tonnes per annum, cogeneration capacity of 584 MW, as well as the sugar brand, Madhur.
+SRSL’s business comprises seven mills with a total cane crushing capacity of 5.5 million MT per annum; two port-based refineries, one each in Kandla and Haldia, with a combined capacity of 1.7 million MT per annum, a cogeneration capacity of 584 MW, as well as the sugar brand, Madhur.
 In March 2018, SRSL completed a debt restructuring exercise.
 As part of that exercise, the Group invested an additional US$120 million in SRSL, thereby increasing its stake from about 27% to 39%.

 In April 2014, the Group established a 55:45 joint venture with Great Wall Food Stuff Industry Company Limited, the leading sugar company in Myanmar.
-The joint venture consists of the partners’ existing sugar-related business, two sugar mills and refineries, a bioethanol plant and an organic compound fertiliser plant.
+The joint venture operates two sugar mills, a bioethanol plant and an organic compound fertiliser plant.